MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101-tutorial/mesh-101-05-make-environment-available.md

 You've completed adding all the features you need for your Mesh experience using Mesh Physics and Scripting.
-So far, we've been working in a Unity *project*; now you'll turn the *StartingPoint* scene into a Mesh *Environment* and upload it to your Mesh World in the Azure Portal.
-At that point, it will be available for the create of Events.
+So far, we've been working in a Unity *project*; now you'll turn the *StartingPoint* scene into a Mesh *Environment* and upload it to a World in either the Mesh Portal or the Azure Portal.
+At that point, it will be available for the creation of *Events*.

 **Configure your project settings and sign in**